 Make your baked beans heartier with the leftover beef brisket you have left!
 Want a really quick option?
 This is how to make mac and cheese in the microwave.
 Then dice your leftovers up really small and throw those in.
 Fold in so everything is coated and cheesy for y’all to enjoy together.

 Ok now let’s talk about “the other” for a minute here.
-I mean you could easily use any of the options above but this cut does have a distinct flavor to it already so typically you don’t add much seasonings at all.
+I mean you could easily use any of the options above.
+This cut does have a distinct flavor to it already so typically you don’t add much seasonings at all.
 If you make our Ninja Foodi corned beef every year like we do you likely have a bit left over.

 Especially if you only make this once a year it is like gold, like for real.
-Every once and a while if I find it on sale I’ll save a few so we can make Instant Pot frozen corned beef in mid June because it’s so good but almost always have enough for lunch the next day.
+Every once and a while if I find it on sale I’ll save a few.
+That way we can make Instant Pot frozen corned beef in mid June.
+It’s so good and I almost always have enough for lunch the next day.